Cloudflare (NYSE:NET) Releases Q3 2021 Earnings Guidance

 Cloudflare (NYSE:NET) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $-0.040-$-0.030 for the period, compared to the Thomson Reuters consensus estimate of $-0.020.
 The company issued revenue guidance of $165 million-$166 million, compared to the consensus revenue estimate of $157.44 million.Cloudflare also updated its FY 2021 guidance to $-0.120-$-0.110 EPS.

+Cloudflare (NYSE:NET) last released its earnings results on Thursday, August 5th.
+The company reported ($0.08) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.12) by $0.04.
+The business had revenue of $152.43 million during the quarter, compared to the consensus estimate of $146.22 million.
+Cloudflare had a negative net margin of 25.63% and a negative return on equity of 12.61%.
+Equities analysts expect that Cloudflare will post -0.45 earnings per share for the current year.

-In other Cloudflare news, CAO Paul D. Underwood sold 36,000 shares of the company’s stock in a transaction on Wednesday, August 18th.
-The stock was sold at an average price of $117.98, for a total value of $4,247,280.00.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CFO Thomas J. Seifert sold 20,000 shares of the company’s stock in a transaction on Tuesday, June 8th.
-The shares were sold at an average price of $89.48, for a total value of $1,789,600.00.
-Following the completion of the sale, the chief financial officer now owns 70,156 shares in the company, valued at $6,277,558.88.
+In other news, COO Michelle Zatlyn sold 33,330 shares of Cloudflare stock in a transaction dated Wednesday, August 25th.
+The stock was sold at an average price of $123.72, for a total transaction of $4,123,587.60.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Carl Ledbetter sold 50,000 shares of Cloudflare stock in a transaction dated Wednesday, June 16th.
+The shares were sold at an average price of $93.60, for a total value of $4,680,000.00.
+Following the sale, the director now owns 9,063 shares of the company’s stock, valued at approximately $848,296.80.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 937,789 shares of company stock valued at $100,504,655.
-Corporate insiders own 20.69% of the company’s stock.
+Insiders have sold a total of 947,789 shares of company stock valued at $102,115,055 in the last ninety days.
+Insiders own 20.69% of the company’s stock.

 About Cloudflare